 Squarespace Customer Support

 Squarespace has a comprehensive knowledge base for building websites, and its documentation on ecommerce is rapidly growing.
-For example, Squarespace has a wonderful video series for walking through the ecommerce configuration and ensuring everything from inventory to shipping goes well.
+For example, Squarespace has a wonderful video series to walk you through the ecommerce configuration and ensuring everything from inventory to shipping goes well.

 The brand offers 24/7 support, free with every plan, live chat support, and an active forum for peer-to-peer help.
-Telephoning into their 24/7 support can sometimes take a while to speak to someone, but their support personnel are very good.
-Squarespace doesn't outsource its support team like some competitors.
+Telephoning into their 24/7 support can sometimes take a while to actually get someone on the line, but their support personnel are very good.
+Squarespace doesn't outsource its support team like most competitors.

 I really enjoyed building my site and online store using Squarespace.
 The company has always had a very good reputation as a blogging/portfolio site builder, so moving into ecommerce was a natural choice.
 Squarespace Commerce could be a good ecommerce platform for those who wish to create a stylish online store with few products and functionality in the US.